One-Creation/sdks/python.md

-# One Creation Java SDK
+# One Creation Python SDK
 This is the first official SDK of the O.C. platform.
 It is a lightweight fully featured implementation of the API with custom error handling and examples provided.